Dynamics of Neural Networks with Continuous Attractors

-In this Letter we propose, as far as we know, the first analytical solution of a model of CANNs to its tracking dynamics, that permits systematic perturbative improvement.
-We display clearly how the dynamics of a CANN is decomposed into different modes, and which of them dominates the tracking behaviors of the network.
-The solution is reminiscent of those of solitons in nonlinear dynamics, and by using the eigenfunctions of the quantum harmonic oscillator as the basis, a time-dependent perturbation analysis can be applied systematically.
-We expect our method provides a general tool for the theoretical study of CANNs.
-Our work also generates new predictions on the tracking behaviors of CANNs, namely, the maximum tracking speed to moving stimuli, and the reaction time to sudden changes in external stimuli, both are testable by experiments.
+We will use a simple, analytically-solvable, CANN model as the working example.
+The form of the network state is reminiscent of those of solitons in nonlinear dynamics.
+We display clearly how the dynamics of a CANN is decomposed into different distortion modes, corresponding to, respectively, changes in the height, position, width and skewness of the network state.
+We then demonstrate which of them dominates the tracking behaviors of the network.
+In order to solve the dynamics which is otherwise extremely complicated for a large recurrent network, we develop a time-dependent perturbation method to approximate the tracking performance of the network.
+The solution is expressed in a simple closed-form, and we can approximate the network dynamics up to an arbitory accuracy depending on the order of perturbation used.
+We expect that our method will provide a useful tool for the theoretical studies of CANNs.
+Our work generates new predictions on the tracking behaviors of CANNs, namely, the maximum tracking speed to moving stimuli, and the reaction time to sudden changes in external stimuli, both are testable by experiments.

 Specifically, we consider a one-dimensional continuous stimulus being encoded by an ensemble of neurons.
 For example, the stimulus may represent the moving direction, the orientation, or a general continuous feature of an external object.
 Let $U(x,t)$ be the synaptic input at time $t$ to the neurons with preferred stimulus of real-valued $x$.
 We will consider stimuli and responses with correlation length $a$ much less than the range of $x$, so that the range can be effectively taken to be $(-\infty,\infty)$.
 The firing rate $r(x,t)$ of these neurons increases with the synaptic input, but saturates in the presence of a global activity-dependent inhibition.
 A solvable model that captures these features is given by